projectshift/shift-schema/README.md

 ## filtering:

-Besides validators you can also attach filters to your schema.
+You can attach filters to your schema.
 Those will be applied in turn and update model data in-place before doing any validations.

 ```
 person = Person(name='   Morty   ', birthyear = 'born in 1900')